WhispPHP/whisp/README.md

 ```

 ## Environment variables available to each app
-These are available as an environment variable.
+These are each available as environment variables.

 | Variable | Description | Notes |
 |----------|-------------|------|